You want your tree to be its best. To grow larger. To live longer. To look better.

 - Leaves of most species any color other than dark green, such as yellow or purple

 If your trees are experiencing any of the above symptoms, have your local arborist inspect the tree, test the soil, and provide an official diagnosis.
 Even the leaves themselves can be tested for nutrient deficiencies.

-With these formulas, you don’t have to worry about “the best time to fertilize.”
-The fertilizers are designed to slowly release nutrients uniformly over time, regardless of when they're applied.
+At Davey, we fertilize with a slow-release fertilizer, so you don’t have to worry about “the best time to fertilize.”
+The fertilizer is designed to slowly release nutrients uniformly over time, regardless of when they're applied.
 Mainly avoid applying fertilizer when soil is very dry, is frozen, or is saturated with rainwater.

 Still, fertilizing in certain seasons does bring benefits.